 The cost per week covers;

 You will be based at our project base in Tenerife - a wonderfully and quirky converted Canarian farmhouse, with panoramic views of the Atlantic Ocean, which our volunteers love!

 We also cater for groups from 4 to 30.
 Over the year we have had hundreds of groups on our volunteer projects - take a look at this case study.
 For group bookings please get in touch!

-This project runs throughout the year with start dates every Sunday.
+This project runs throughout the year and do not have set start days.